 - To enable the Editors to react more quickly to topical items than is possible with the journal.

-The blog is named after the small fungi that emerge, tongue-like, from forest floors and grasslands.
-It is not too much of a leap of imagination to see the tongues as representing the Earth’s efforts to protest against the manifold tragedies being inflicted on its life forms and systems by the rapacious, and sometimes cruel, behaviour of modern human societies.
+The blog is named after the small fungi who emerge, tongue-like, from forest floors and grasslands.
+It is not too much of a leap of imagination to see the tongues as representing the Earth’s efforts to protest against the manifold tragedies being inflicted on her life forms and systems by the rapacious, and sometimes cruel, behaviour of modern human societies.

 We hope you find enjoyment and value in the posts that you read here, and, if you do, then we would be very grateful if you could spread the word.
 And if you have a suggestion for an item that the Editors should be looking to cover, then please let us know via the contact page.